Scott-Borecki/scott-borecki/README.md

 Hi, I'm Scott! 👋

-I am a back-end software engineer with a passion for engineering and problem-solving.
+I am a software engineer with a passion for engineering and problem-solving.
 I have over 10 years of project management and engineering consulting experience as a licensed professional geotechnical engineer.
 I also do [freelance audio engineering][oven-fresh-sounds] in my free time.
 I started my software engineering journey after attending [Turing School of Software & Design][turing]'s Back-End Engineering program in 2021.

 As a software engineer, geotechnical engineer, and audio engineer, I think it's safe to say I love engineering!
 I love deep diving into how things work, building things, and making things better.
 My love for engineering manifests itself in many ways, from simply reading the instructions before assembling a piece of Ikea furniture to researching, designing, and custom building an acoustically-treated music production studio in my home.